Application and admission for BSc Data Science

 You will participate in one of the four mentioned days.

-*Because the events in Spring 2021 take place online, you can also participate if you live outside the Netherlands.
+* If it is decided that the events take place online or in hybrid form, you can also participate if you live outside the Netherlands.
 You will be informed about this possibility by e-mail.

 - The study choice check and the advice that follows from it is independent of the assessment whether you meet the admission requirements.